satellite-image-deep-learning/techniques/README.md

 * [eoAPI](https://github.com/developmentseed/eoAPI) -> Earth Observation API with STAC + dynamic Raster/Vector Tiler

 # Image annotation
 For supervised machine learning, you will require annotated images.
 For example if you are performing object detection you will need to annotate images with bounding boxes.
 Check that your annotation tool of choice supports large image (likely geotiff) files, as not all will.
 Note that GeoJSON is widely used by remote sensing researchers but this annotation format is not commonly supported in general computer vision frameworks, and in practice you may have to convert the annotation format to use the data with your chosen framework.
 There are both closed and open source tools for creating and converting annotation formats.
 Some of these tools are simply for performing annotation, whilst others add features such as dataset management and versioning.
+Note that self-supervised and active learning approaches might circumvent the need to perform a large scale annotation exercise.

 ## Open source & desktop annotation tools
-Start with labelImg or labelme if you are annotating solo, or CVAT if you are in a team.
 * If you are considering building an in house annotation platform [read this article](https://medium.com/earthcube-stories/ai-products-and-remote-sensing-yes-it-is-hard-and-yes-you-need-a-good-infra-4b5d6cf822f1).
 Used PostGis database, GeoJson format and GIS standard in a stateless architecture.
 * [labelImg](https://github.com/tzutalin/labelImg) is the classic desktop tool, limited to bounding boxes for object detection.
 Also checkout [roLabelImg](https://github.com/cgvict/roLabelImg) which supports ROTATED rectangle regions, as often occurs in aerial imagery.
 * [Labelme](https://github.com/wkentaro/labelme) is a simple dektop app for polygonal annotation, but note it outputs annotations in a custom LabelMe JSON format which you will need to convert.
 Read [Labelme Image Annotation for Geotiffs](https://medium.com/@wvsharber/labelme-image-annotation-for-geotiffs-b460ba83804f)
+* [Label Studio](https://labelstud.io/) is a multi-type data labeling and annotation tool with standardized output format, syncing to buckets, and supports importing pre-annotations (create with a model).
+Checkout [label-studio-converter](https://github.com/heartexlabs/label-studio-converter) for converting Label Studio annotations into common dataset formats
 * [CVAT](https://github.com/openvinotoolkit/cvat) suports object detection, segmentation and classification via a local web app.
 There is an [open issue](https://github.com/openvinotoolkit/cvat/issues/531) to support large TIFF files.
 [This article on Roboflow](https://blog.roboflow.com/cvat/) gives a good intro to CVAT.
 * [awesome-data-labeling](https://github.com/heartexlabs/awesome-data-labeling) -> long list of annotation tools
 * [Create your own annotation tool using Bokeh Holoviews](https://examples.pyviz.org/ml_annotators/ml_annotators.html#ml-annotators-gallery-ml-annotators)
 * [geolabel-maker](https://github.com/makinacorpus/geolabel-maker) -> combine satellite or aerial imagery with vector spatial data to create your own ground-truth dataset in the COCO format for deep-learning models
 * [VoTT](https://github.com/Microsoft/VoTT) -> an electron app for building end to end Object Detection Models from Images and Videos, by Microsoft
-* [Label Studio](https://github.com/heartexlabs/label-studio) is a multi-type data labeling and annotation tool with standardized output format, webpage at [labelstud.io](https://labelstud.io/).
-Checkout [label-studio-converter](https://github.com/heartexlabs/label-studio-converter) for converting Label Studio annotations into common dataset formats
 * [Deeplabel](https://github.com/jveitchmichaelis/deeplabel) is a cross-platform tool for annotating images with labelled bounding boxes.
 Deeplabel also supports running inference using state-of-the-art object detection models like Faster-RCNN and YOLOv4.
 With support out-of-the-box for CUDA, you can quickly label an entire dataset using an existing model.
 * [Alturos.ImageAnnotation](https://github.com/AlturosDestinations/Alturos.ImageAnnotation) is a collaborative tool for labeling image data on S3 for yolo
 * [rectlabel](https://rectlabel.com/) is a desktop app for MacOS to annotate images for bounding box object detection and segmentation, paid and free (rectlabel-lite) versions